Best car stereos for 2021

-Kenwood KMM-BT328U digital media receiver — Voice controls using Amazon Alexa provides access to lots of media
+Alpine UTE-73BT digital media receiver — Simple controls, clean sound, and access to lots of digital media

-What you need to know: The Kenwood KMM-BT328U receiver replaces the popular Kenwood KMM-BT325U stereo, and it adds the versatility of Alexa voice control.
-Its slim, single-DIN chassis fits in lots of vehicles.
-Kenwood outfitted it with lots of features for the money, including Bluetooth, a USB port for high-res music and iPhone integration, and the ability to control the receiver with JVC's free Remote app.
+What you need to know: The Alpine UTE-73BT receiver comes in a slim, single-DIN chassis that fits in lots of vehicles.
+Alpine outfitted it with lots of features for the money, including Bluetooth, a USB port for Android and iPhone integration, and a solid digital-to-analog converter (DAC) for stellar sound quality.

-Audio features: This stereo's USB port is compatible with all kinds of music files, even high-res FLAC files.
-Kenwood's Sound Reconstruction technology restores the depth that's often missing from compressed music files, and digital time alignment ensures that all that sound reaches your ears at the same time.
-A 13-band EQ lets you tweak the sound to your heart's content.
+Audio features: This stereo's USB port is compatible with all kinds of music files.
+This Alpine's 24-bit DAC keeps your digital music crisp and clear.
 There are even preamp outputs and crossover controls to add amplifiers to your system.

 With the right car stereo, even waiting in traffic can be fun